HalfBloodPrince010/dataset-distillation-for-privacy-GANs/index.md

 # Problem Formulation

-Our objective is to use a GAN to both provide high quality samples for training downstream models while simultaneously abstracting away from the original patients used to train the model.
+Our objective is to use a GAN to both provide high quality samples for training downstream models while simultaneously abstracting away from the original data used to train the model.
 Overall, this objective consists of two competing tasks which we will attempt to effectively measure in our experiments:
 - We want to make the original dataset private.
 These ideas are explored in the literature and are primarily referred to as differential privacy.
 One of the main objectives in the privacy literature is that an adversary is unable to recover an original training sample only from the model’s parameters or outputs (sometimes called a Membership Inference Attack-MIA).

 ![Image](Images/Motivation.png)